SamWalker++: recommendation with informative sampling strategy: Conclusion

 Data confidence assignment and efficient model learning are two key problems in the implicit recommendation task.
 In this paper, we present two novel recommendation methods SamWalker and SamWalker++ to address these problems.
 SamWalker models the data confidence with a social context-aware function, which can reduce the number of learned parameters and adaptively specify personalized confidence weights for implicit feedback data.
 As the real social network data is not easily obtained, we instead construct pseudo-social network where similar users are connected with specific item nodes or community nodes.
 SamWalker++ models data confidence on the pseudo-social network, so that the inference of a user's exposure can benefit from other similar users.
 We further propose a random walker-based sampling strategy to draw informative training instances to speed up inference and reduce sampling variance.
 Extensive experimental results on five real-world datasets demonstrate the superiority of SamWalker and SamWalker++ over existing methods.

-One interesting direction for future work is to leverage sophisticated graph neural network in the exposure model, which is capable of capturing more complex affinity between users and items along the interaction graph.
+One interesting direction for future work is to leverage sophisticated graph neural network \cite{dong2020equivalence} in the exposure model, which is capable of capturing more complex affinity between users and items along the interaction graph.
 Also, it will be interesting to explore dynamic exposure-based recommendation, as in the real world, users' preference, exposure and relations may evolve over time.
+Note that knowledge graph captures much more rich information, which could be useful to capture user exposure.
+It is promising that exploiting the knowledge graph to improve the efficacy of SamWalker++, especially for the cold users or items that have limited interactions.

 \appendices

 \ifCLASSOPTIONcompsoc